XiuzeZhou/RUL/README.md

 **Update**

+- 6/5/2024, add figures of model and prediction
-- 24, 2, 2022，Change some variable names
+- 24/2/2022，Change some variable names
-- 1, 3, 2024, upload the open sorce of AttMoE
+- 1/3/2024, upload the open sorce of AttMoE

 **Dataset CALCE processing reference**